UPSSSC PET 2022 DI and Analysis Questions, Preparation Strategy Tips

 Develop the habit of calculating mentally when not studying.
 Get your brain accustomed to calculating without the usage of calculators.
 It is like developing a mental muscled concerning calculation, which can only be accomplished with regular practice.
 Those candidates preparing for any competitive examinations that have aptitude tests in the exam cycle must follow this as a rule.

 Note: try remembering in units, as it helps decode data fast.
 It is very much essential for one-day exams and more so in the case of UPSSSC PET.

 Additional Preparation Tips for UPSSSC PET

-- Candidate must practice enough based on frequent revisions on facts, figures, phenomena etc., to effective master some techniques that are inherently developed and mastered with practise.
+- Candidates must practice enough based on frequent revisions of facts, figures, phenomena, etc., to effective master some techniques that are inherently developed and mastered with practice.

 Note: Candidates must make short notes of important facts and figures easily mastered from any standard quant and aptitude book.

 A few of the sample questions are as follows: